 Prof Nick Whiteley, Compass Director

 We invite speakers from a broad range of backgrounds, which is reflected in the topics and format.
-Talks usually last up to 30 minutes per speaker and, even whilst we’re online, we facilitate a networking session after the seminar to make sure invited speakers have chance to connect with Compass staff and students.
-Titles and abstracts are usually released two-weeks prior to the seminar.
+Talks are organised both in-person or online.
+We facilitate a networking session after the seminar to make sure invited speakers have chance to connect with Compass staff and students.

 2021/22 seminar speakers

 - Dr Kathryn Leeming, British Geological Survey

 - Dr Helen Webster, Met Office

 - Dr Tom Minka, Microsoft Research